MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure A3 Annual Energy Cost Savings for OnNightIfLowOutdoorTempAndOnDayIfCooling Control__

-The optimization of this measure used the Particle Swarm Optimization (PSO) analysis option in PAT with a single independent variable, the outdoor air temperature setpoint, to minimize the annual energy cost as shown in Figure x.
+The optimization of this measure used the PSO analysis option in PAT with a single independent variable, the outdoor air temperature setpoint, to minimize the annual energy cost as shown in Figure x.

 ![image](png/measure_a3_optimization_results.png)